SUMMARY OF THE CODE’S PRINCIPLES

 Do not give or receive bribes, including “facilitation payments”.

-We value our reputation for conducting business with honesty and integrity.
-It is vital for us to maintain this reputation as it generates confidence in our business by our stakeholders, which ultimately means it is good for business.
+is good for business.
 We do not pay bribes in furtherance of our business, either directly or indirectly, and you are not permitted to pay bribes on our behalf or authorize others to pay bribes on our behalf.
-This commitment comes from the highest levels of management and the Board, and you must meet this
+This commitment comes from the highest levels of management and the Board, and you must meet this standard.
+Facilitation payments[1] are also a form of bribe and are therefore not permitted.

 Giving or receiving gifts/entertainment should be reasonable, and in certain cases prohibited.

 Gifts and entertainment given to or received from persons who have a business relationship with the company are generally acceptable, if the gift or entertainment is modest in value, appropriate to the business relationship, and does not create an appearance of impropriety.
 No cash or cash equivalent payments should be given or received.
 In addition, gifts must not be given to or received from public officials.
 Employees who do not comply with these requirements may be required to reimburse the company for the value of any gifts or benefits they make or receive on behalf of the company.
-Refer to the company’s Anti-Bribery and Corruption Policy for further details.

 There may be restrictions on your political donations to candidates and political parties.